usnistgov/caisi-cyber-evals/README.md

 * After locally cloning a pwn.college dojo of tasks, this code can convert the tasks into Inspect-AI tasks.
 * The [ctf-archive dojo](https://github.com/pwncollege/ctf-archive/) provides 615 tasks.
-* CASI developed the integration between pwn.college and Inspect to enable this.
+* CAISI developed the integration between pwn.college and Inspect to enable this.
 Note this repository only contains the integration, the pwn.college tasks live in their respective repos.

 # Quickstart